 Priority of Access to Preschool (How positions are allocated) and Funding (How the money is allocated)

 The Preschool is a ‘not for profit’, incorporated association and is subject to the requirements of the Corporations Act 2001.

 Our income is derived from two sources:

-- NSW State Government funding which currently covers a small percentage of our yearly operational costs.
+- NSW State Government Start Strong Preschool Funding which currently covers a percentage of our yearly operational costs.

-- Fees make up the remainder of our necessary income.
+- Fees, levy’s, donations and fundraising make up the remainder of our necessary income.

 St Stephen’s Preschool is funded through the NSW Department of Education.

-To be eligible to receive funding we are required to adhere to the following Priority of Access.
+To be eligible to receive funding we are required to adhere to the following Priority of Access Guidelines.

 - Children in their year before school who are 4 years old before July 31st.

 - Children who are at least 3 years old on or before July 31st